Seeds & Seed Starting

 Sow your Seeds

 - If using peat pellets, add water to the tray until they have expanded to their full size.
 This can take 15-30 minutes.
-Then plant two seeds in each cell and pinch to get the soil to cover the seeds.
+Plant two seeds in each cell and pinch to cover seeds with soil.

 - Label your seeds so you remember what you planted!